Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 Cala Fornells hike

 This is an 8-km hike along the coast of the Cap de Creus natural park, the first maritime-terrestrial natural park in Catalonia and an area of outstanding beauty.
-The trail passes through stunning mountainous landscape and crystal-clear coves, perfect for a stop to snorkel.
+The trail passes through stunning mountainous landscapes and crystal-clear coves, perfect for a stop to snorkel.

-The hike continues along the coast, with views of the Mediterranean sea on the left side and views of stunning houses on the right.
+The hike continues along the coast, with views of the Mediterranean Sea on the left side and views of stunning houses on the right.
 Once the houses finish, it’s time to step into the wilderness!
-Here starts the Cap de Creus natural park.
+Here starts the Cap de Creus Natural Park.

 The first cove you’ll spot from the walking path is Cala Tamariua.
 Take a moment to enjoy the combination of colours: the water’s turquoise, the mountain’s dark greens, and the sand’s bright brown.
 What a wonderful postcard!